Nehonix-Team/StruLink/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of NehonixURIProcessor seriously.
+We take the security of StruLink seriously.
 This library is designed for security testing and protection against URI-based attacks, so maintaining its integrity is our highest priority.

 ### How to Report

-If you discover a security vulnerability within NehonixURIProcessor, please follow these steps:
+If you discover a security vulnerability within StruLink, please follow these steps:

 1. **Do not disclose the vulnerability publicly** until it has been addressed by our team
 2. Include detailed information about the vulnerability: